flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.md

 ## Games

-They are mainly written in 68k assembly (while the sound driver is in Z80 assembly) and reside in the cartridge ROM.
-They can size up to 4 MB without the need of a mapper.
+They are mainly written in **68000 assembly** while the sound driver is in **Z80 assembly**.
+Both reside in the cartridge ROM and can size up to 4 MB without the need of a mapper.

+#### Extra functions

-In terms of expandability, this design wasn't as modular as the NES or the SNES, some add-ons like the 32x had to bypass the VDP (hence the need for the 'Connector Cable').
-The same happened with the Mega CD, where in order to use the new stereo functionality on the TV, more cables had to be interconnected between modules.
+In terms of expandability, this design wasn't as modular as the [NES]({{< ref "nes" >}}) or the [SNES]({{< ref "super-nintendo" >}}).
+Hence, some add-ons like the 32x had to bypass the VDP (hence the need for the 'Connector Cable').

-Only one custom chip was produced for cartridges, the Sega Virtua Processor, among other things it helped to produce polygons, however only one game included it as it resulted very expensive to produce.
+Only one custom chip was produced for cartridges, the **Sega Virtua Processor**, among other things it helped to produce polygons, although only one game included it as it resulted very expensive to produce.

 ---